-Passports, full birth certificates, certificate of non-impediment to marry from both bride and groom, affidavits stating the bride and groom are free to marry, as well as a few more depending on circumstances.
-All documents related to the marriage must be translated into Greek, certified in the Greek embassy or consulate in your home country or certain documents must also have an apostille stamp.
+All documents related to the marriage must be translated into Greek in advance and certified in the Greek embassy or consulate in your home country.
+Certain documents (like birth certificates) must also have an Apostille stamp.

 Santorini Wedding Planners

 Nicholas at Santorini Weddings and Michael from Weddings Santorini come highly recommended from several people.
 They’ll have answers on common questions like Santorini honeymoon hotels, wedding costs, wedding packages, venues, dress rental, and Santorini photographers.

 Santorini Wedding Venues